protohaven/protohaven_api/protohaven_api/integrations/LDAP_SERVICE_README.md

 ## Limitations and Production Notes

 - **Authentication**: Current implementation provides basic authentication validation.
 For production use, integrate with Neon's actual authentication system.
-- **Performance**: Service caches member data for 5 minutes.
-Adjust cache duration as needed.
+- **Performance**: Service uses AccountCache with 24-hour refresh cycle, shared with other Neon integrations for efficiency.
 - **Security**: Consider TLS/SSL for production LDAP connections.
 - **Monitoring**: Add proper monitoring and health checks for production deployment.
 - **Scalability**: For high-traffic scenarios, consider connection pooling and load balancing.